AiTechEye/clicking-game-save-load/README.md

-a simple clicking game where saves your clicks
+a simple clicking game that saves your clicks

 License: LGPL-2.1
 made in godot 3.1